A-Cesari-Fin/american-basket-options-freefem/README.md

 This project implements a **FreeFEM++** solution for pricing **American basket options** using **finite element methods**.
 Developed as part of the **Applied Numerical Finance** course at **Bocconi University** under the supervision of **Professor Battauz**, this model focuses on pricing American options on the maximum of two assets and compares them with their European counterparts.

+## Technical Documentation

+For detailed information about the mathematical formulation, numerical methods, and implementation details, please refer to the [Technical Documentation](docs/Finite_Element_Methods_for_Option_Pricing.pdf).

 ## Key Features

 * **American Basket Option Pricing:** Computes the price of an American option on the maximum of two assets